Lovrom8/RSMods/README.md

 A fork of [RSMods](https://github.com/Lovrom8/RSMods) that adds a drop pedal to Rocksmith 2014.

-It does in software what a DigiTech Drop or similar hardware pedal does, using the same family of technique the hardware uses: the guitar signal is pitch shifted before the game hears it, so every tone, the tuner and note detection all agree natively.
+RSModsPlus pitch-shifts the guitar signal before Rocksmith scores it.
+With the ASIO engine, the shift is applied to the raw input before Rocksmith receives it.
+With the Cable engine, the shift is applied through an in-game MultiPitch tone and the tuning reference used by note detection is adjusted to match.
 Range is -24 to +24 semitones.

 ![The drop pedal set to Eb standard](docs/images/overlay-eb-standard.png)